bandanna2k/parkrun-stats/README.md

 - Need a loading icon whilst fastest times page is loading

-- Weekly results - Backfill each course at a time.
-Just encase a course fails to get event history.

 - Bug - Change key on course_event_summary???

 - Friends table including at what venues